 \section{Introduction}

 Twitter is a well-known social network where users let others know their opinions, feelings, and other information, all these in a succinct way.
 Users of the social network are both real people and organizations connected due to their particular interests.
 These properties, and its worldwide popularity, make Twitter a useful data source for many research communities interested in capturing people's opinions.
 Due to users' culture of openness, most messages are indeed public.
-Researchers can access these messages through Twitter's API; please note that several requirements need to get access, but those are easier to comply with than other social networks.
+Researchers can access these messages through Twitter's API; please note that several requirements are needed to access, but those are easier to comply with than other social networks.
 On Twitter, cyclic events such as weekends, Christmas, New Year, Valentine's Day, among others, naturally emerge by looking only at the tweets' frequency.
-For this reason, Twitter reflects in some ways the social behavior and its information have a high correlation with what is happening in the world~\cite{Ribeiro2012TrafficTwitter}.
+For this reason, Twitter reflects in some ways social behavior, and its information is high-correlated with real-world~\cite{Ribeiro2012TrafficTwitter}.
 Furthermore, people use social media to share and acquire information on any events gives an important clue into social media data's potential.
-Nonetheless, other relevant events are hidden in the overwhelming amount of information generated daily, and a specific query is needed to retrieve them.
-In general, it is not straightforward to know whether the social event or phenomenon is being expressed in Twitter data.
+Nonetheless, the overwhelming amount of information generated daily can hide other relevant events, and a specific query is needed to retrieve them.
+In general, it is difficult to determine the strategy for Twitter's data retrieval related to a social event or phenomenon.